epw/consensus/consensus.md

 One Status Track describes how close the Mage is to escaping.
 You keep track of it.
 It is advanced by a particular move defined by you and the MC when the Mage first enters the Reality Break.
 The move’s trigger indicates the Mage learning their lesson, or at least going along with what is needed from them to exist in consensual reality.
 It is always of the form:

-"When **\[trigger\]**, advance the Reality Bubble Escape status track."
+"When **\[trigger\]**, advance the Reality Break Escape status track."

 The race that the two Status Tracks create will put some fairly serious pressure on your Mage, if they’re aware of it, or at leaston you.
 If the Mage is completely unwilling to change their ways, they could succumb in just a few scenes.
 However, since the trigger for the escape Status Track should be easy for you to hit, your Mage should be able to free themselves if they are willing to learn the lesson offered.

-If your Reality Bubble Escape status track reaches Code N, your Mage has escaped.
+If your Reality Break Escape status track reaches Code N, your Mage has escaped.
 They might be disoriented, and they might be upset or just relieved, but whatever it is, they're back in the normal, shared world with everyone else.

-The MC will be keeping track of the Reality Bubble Strength Status Track, and keeping you aware of where it stands.
+The MC will be keeping track of the Reality Break Strength Status Track, and keeping you aware of where it stands.
 If it reaches Code N, your Mage ceases to be a playable character.
-Depending on the details of the exact type of Reality Bubble, they may or may not still be a presence in the world at all.
+Depending on the details of the exact type of Reality Break, they may or may not still be a presence in the world at all.
 Either way, it is time for you to start a new character, if you don't already have another to play (see XX).
 It should be quite obvious that this is happening for some time, so you should have lots of chances, whether acting as your Mage or invoking safety rules, if this outcome would upset you.

 \End{Player}